zarkones/XENA/README.md

 > **Xena-Axe** [coming soon]

 Oh, boy...
 Where to begin.
 Let me first introduce you to Haxe.
 An open source high-level strictly-typed programming language with a fast optimizing cross-compiler.
 It transpiles to: JavaScript, HashLink, Eval, JVM, PHP7, C, Lua, C++, Python, Java, Flash, Neko, ActionScript, PHP5.
-With that all covered, I'm not sure which machine cannot run at least one bot clinet of this framework.
+With that all covered, I don't know which machine cannot run at least one of the bot client of this framework.

 > **Xena-Sensi** [coming soon]